Snitches are used in the following ways:

-Note that if you do not choose a snitch when creating a Scylla cluster, the simple snitch is used by default.
+Note, that if you do not choose a Snitch when creating a Scylla cluster, the SimpleSnitch is selected by default.

 Scylla supports the following snitches: